 Important placement tips

-For safe sleep recommendations, see American Academy of Pediatrics safe sleep guidance.
+For current guidance, see American Academy of Pediatrics safe sleep guidance and CPSC safe sleep guidance.

 This is the point where the lovey starts to take its final shape.
 If the blanket lays flat now, the finished piece usually behaves the way you expect later.